miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 These are shorthand identifiers representing SHA-256, SHA-384, and SHA-512 respectively.

-Additional hash algorithm identifiers may be defined by future specifications or IANA registrations.
+Additional hash algorithm identifiers may be defined by future specifications.

 ## No New Cryptographic Algorithms